alphaolomi/tawk-react-widget/MIGRATION.md

 # Migration Guide

-Guide for migrating from `@tawk.to/tawk-messenger-react` v2.x to `react-tawk-messenger` v3.x
+Guide for migrating from `@tawk.to/tawk-messenger-react` v2.x to `tawk-react-widget` v3.x

 ## Overview